-- (1) The permissible sound level shall be determined for noise receptor(s) as defined in the Glossary.
-The permissible sound level is determined for the most affected dwelling(s) located within 1.5 km from the boundary of the facility property other than for wind turbines and a substation in a wind turbine project. - (2) For wind turbines and a substation in a wind turbine project, the permissible sound level is determined for the most affected dwelling(s) located within 1.5 km from the centre point of the tower of the closest wind turbine, or from the boundary of that substation.
+- (1) The permissible sound level is determined for the most affected dwelling(s) located within 1.5 km from the boundary of the facility property other than for wind turbines and a substation in a wind turbine project. - (2) For wind turbines and a substation in a wind turbine project, the permissible sound level is determined for the most affected dwelling(s) located within 1.5 km from the centre point of the tower of the closest wind turbine, or from the boundary of that substation. - (3) If there are no dwellings within the 1.5 km boundary applicable to a facility, the permissible sound level should be defined at the most affected point along the 1.5 km boundary, i.e., at a point 1.5 km from either the facility property, the centre point of the wind turbine, or the boundary of a substation in a wind turbine project. - (4) The permissible sound level is based on summertime conditions. - (5) In the case of an emergency, which is an unplanned event requiring immediate action to prevent loss of life or property, the permissible sound level determined under this rule does not apply.
+However, if an event occurs more than four times a year at a facility, the event is not considered an unplanned event and the facility must comply with its permissible sound level.

-- (3) If there are no dwellings within the 1.5 km boundary applicable to a facility, the permissible sound level should be defined at the most affected point along the 1.5 km boundary, i.e., at a point 1.5 km from either the facility property, the centre point of the wind turbine, or the boundary of a substation in a wind turbine project. - (4)(2) The permissible sound level is based on summertime conditions. - (5)(3) In the case of an emergency, which is an unplanned event requiring immediate action to prevent loss of life or property, the permissible sound level determined under this rule does not apply.
-However, if an event occurs more than four times a year at a facility, the event is not considered an unplanned event and the facility must comply with its permissible sound level. - (6)(4) A dwelling may have only one nighttime and one daytime permissible sound level, except where a Class C adjustment applies. - (7)(5) The permissible sound level is calculated as follows:
+- (6) A dwelling may have only one nighttime and one daytime permissible sound level, except where a Class C adjustment applies. - (7) The permissible sound level is calculated as follows: